Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

 Starting with the metric, we use a normalized windowed Generalized Likelihood Ratio (wGLR) \cite{gustafsson_adaptive_2000} with priors, defined as:

 where

-with $C$ being a constant that gets canceled in the computation of the GLR, and $W_\mathrm{b}$ a parameter used to penalize large deviations of the viscous friction from the values that we expect to find in the data.
+with $C$ being a constant that gets canceled in the computation of the wGLR, and $W_\mathrm{b}$ a parameter used to penalize large deviations of the viscous friction from the values that we expect to find in the data.

-\begin{remark} Like the Log-Likelihood Ratio (LLR), the metric computes the log-likelihood of two different hypotheses: a jump taking place at $k$, or no jump at all.
+\begin{remark} Similarly to the Log-Likelihood Ratio (LLR), the wGLR metric computes the log-likelihood of two hypotheses: a jump taking place at $k$, or no jump at all.
 One of the issues with the LLR is the need to consider the variables involved in both hypotheses, that is, the dry and viscous friction coefficients.
 This problem can be addressed through marginalization, leading to the Marginalized Likelihood Ratio or through maximization for the parameters, as we do in this problem, leading to the Generalized Likelihood Ratio \cite{gustafsson_adaptive_2000}. \end{remark}

-The GLR was developed for cases where there is only one changepoint to detect, but there are several in our problem.
-Rather than computing the likelihood for the whole data, this issue is addressed by computing it in a window of $w$ points around the hypothetical changepoints.
-The constant $w$ is a hyperparameter of the algorithm selected from historical data, on the condition that this window size is smaller than the minimum distance between changepoints expected in the data.
+The GLR was developed for the case when there is only one changepoint to detect, but our problem contain several.
+Rather than computing the likelihood for the whole dataset, this issue is addressed by computing it in a window of $w$ points around the hypothetical changepoints.
+The constant $w$ is a hyperparameter selected from historical data, on the condition that this window size is smaller than the minimum distance between changepoints expected in the data.

 The last element in the metric is the use of a prior for the viscous friction $P(f^\mathrm{v})$.
-The purpose of this element is to avoid obtaining parameters in the optimization that fit the data well but are not realistic.
-As we will see in Section~\ref{sec:results}, a high penalization constant $W_\textrm{b}$ can improve the algorithm's effectiveness when the window size $w$ is small.
-The base viscous friction coefficient $\bar{f}^\mathrm{v}$ is obtained from historical data and, as it will be explained also in Section~\ref{sec:results}, does not need to be very accurate to fulfill its objective.
+Its purpose is to avoid obtaining parameters in the optimization of \eqref{eq:glr} that fit the data well but are not realistic.
+As we will see in Section~\ref{sec:tuning-wb}, a high penalization constant $W_\textrm{b}$ can improve the algorithm's effectiveness when the window size $w$ is small.
+The base viscous friction coefficient $\bar{f}^\mathrm{v}$ is obtained from historical data and, as it will be explained also in Section~\ref{sec:tuning-wb}, does not need to be very accurate to fulfill its objective.

-The purpose of this last term is to penalize parameters that deviate too much from the expected values.
-Its tuning is not trivial, so a parameteric study is conducted in the results section.
-The base viscous friction, $\tilde{f}^\mathrm{v}$, is defined using historical data, and should approximate the expected value of this parameter.